 Moving away from your home country isn’t easy.
 No matter how early you start the planning process, you may still face last minute issues and the general uncertainty that comes with relocating to a new, unknown country.
 As a newcomer, you’ll also have to deal with other factors that add to the stress, such as anxiety about finding a job in Canada, financial worries, and the idea of being away from loved ones.

-During the last few months before your move, you’ll likely be juggling a long list of tasks, including packing your belongings, disposing of items you won’t be taking with you, gathering essential documents, and keeping track of any COVID-19 restrictions that might disrupt or delay your travel plans.
+During the last few months before your move, you’ll likely be juggling a long list of tasks, including packing your belongings, disposing of items you won’t be taking with you, gathering essential documents, and figuring out the logistics of your initial weeks in Canada.

 While there will always be times you feel overwhelmed, there are tried and true ways to help overcome stress while planning your move to Canada.

 Subscribe to our newsletter for more resources to help you navigate through your journey as a newcomer in Canada.